 This course introduces candidates to major technology trends impacting healthcare organisations, notably fourth industrial revolution trends.
-Candidates will examine majortechnological trends and assess the potential effects and benefits of these on healthcare organisation operations and workplaces, and their contribution to evidence-based decision making.
+Candidates will examine major technological trends and assess the potential revolution trends are represented by the resulting trends and assess the potential revolution trends are represented by the resulting trends and the resulting trends are represented by the represented by the resulting trends are represented by the represented by the resulting trends are represented by the represented by the resulting trends are represented by the reeffects and benefits of these on healthcare organisation operations and workplaces, and their contribution to evidence-based decision making.
 The management of digital transformation and change are also explored.